 Students matriculating into the DNP program with a BSN or BAN degree will complete a minimum of 84 semester credit hours, including:

-- 57 didactic credit hours – 19 three-semester credit hour courses
+- 52 didactic credit hours: 1-3 semester credit hour courses

 Practica and Integrative Primary Care Clinicals

-Practica are offered in a variety of transcultural settings, including inpatient hospital settings, outpatient clinics, healing centers and other emerging care settings in communities locally and globally.
-Of the 23 semester credit hours of practicum, 14 semester credits or 630 ‘clock’ hours focus on integrative primary care of families.
+Practica are offered in a variety of transcultural settings, including outpatient clinics, healing centers and other emerging care settings in communities locally and globally.
+Of the 23 semester credit hours of practicum, 17 semester credits or 765 ‘clock’ hours focus on integrative primary care of families.

 The baccalaureate degree program in nursing/master’s degree program in nursing and Doctor of Nursing Practice program at Augsburg University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.